 Payment calculations are similar when grazing losses occur because of fire on federally managed lands.
-The payment begins on the first day the permitted livestock are prohibited from grazing the eligible rangeland and ends on the earlier of either the last day of the Federal lease of the livestock producer or the day that would make the period a 180 day calendar period.
+The payment begins on the first day the permitted livestock are prohibited from grazing the eligible rangeland and ends the last day of the Federal lease, not to exceed 180 days.